 It is possible to start working even if you don’t receive the citizen service number, but a slightly higher tax rate will apply during that period.
 You can get a tax refund in the following year because that was no mistake on your end, and you will get the extra money back.

-Going to the Netherlands On Your Own
+Going On Your Own

 If you are going to the Netherlands on your own, you will have to apply for the Sofi Number at the nearest Tax Administration Office.
 You will have to present an identification document and give your residence address.
 Again, for EU residents, no residence permit is necessary, while all others need to get one.

-Taxes in the Netherlands
+Taxes and Health Insurance in the Netherlands

-You can expect around 34–40% of your annual earnings to be taxed.
+The Netherlands has a progressive tax system: the more you earn, the more taxes you pay.
 Dutch taxes are among the highest in the world.
 They are only exceeded by the tax rates in Belgium, Denmark, France, Portugal, and Sweden.

 Bring Your EHIC or PRC